cloudmillgames/GECS/README.md

 The reason why `mainsystems.tscn` must be inside a `systems` node has to do with relative NodePath.
 Given a component with a NodePath to something that's under the entity node, its NodePath will start with "../../" which is two levels up to reach parent context.
 When a system reads this NodePath it reads the "../../" with it and unless it's 2 levels down inside entity node, it won't find the referenced object.
 A bit hacky, but go back to the description of GECS ;)

+## Inside System

+- Relative path matches that of components ("../.." to entity node) so a NodePath inside component works in systems
+- Use: `var compname = ent.get_node("comps/compname")` to retreive components, ent is the entity node (parent of scene)

+## Hacky McHackson

+It might be faster to implement single component systems directly inside the component's `_physics_update`.
+I don't see why not lol

+Example: vehicle_shake component needs vehicle, faster to just write that code inside vehicle component's _physics_update.
+Code should be SAME (TM)

+## Dreams of Terrible Code

+### Collection Time

+Collecting by component is impossible from within current structure as each entity is completely isolated from the rest of the game.
+However peggy-backing on Godot's groups should be a straightforward shortcut, basically each component adds its entity node (parent) to a group named `"G_"+compname`, now I can retrieve all entities that have `compname` by calling `SceneTree.get_nodes_in_group()` and then doing a union between all the compnames arrays to arrive at final collection.
+This sounds slow but it's done mostly in C++ and honestly from LovECS experience I mostly collect by single compname and only grab the first entity, lots of opportunities for optimization here

+Also can use cached filters, where the collection happens only once per frame.
+(I think flecs uses that for its collection)

+### But is it flexible?

+- Dynamic systems are NO.
+- Dynamic components are YES, but I haven't written the rescan components code yet which should live in GComps.
+- Spawn entities?
+I don't see why not.
+Scene + comps + systems = <BAM>, all easy to wrap in a single func call from GSystems

+### Musings of a retired F1 driver

+Can it fast?

+Yes it may be can.
+It's so far completely third-party without any need for Godot modifications.
+I don't see why I need any Engine changes, I can just ship that bad boy to C++ GDExtension and have an optimization-trip there.